Parsl/parsl/docs/userguide/glossary.rst

 **Staging:**
 ---------------

-Staging is like setting the stage for a play.
-In Parsl, it means preparing the data that your apps need before they start running.
-This can involve things like copying files to the right location or converting them into the right format.
+Staging in Parsl refers to moving data to the appropriate location before an app starts running.
+This ensures that all necessary data is available where it needs to be for the app to execute properly.

 .. _taskglossary:

 **Task:**
 ------------

-A task in Parsl is the smallest unit of work that can be executed.
+A task in Parsl is the execution of an app, it is the smallest unit of work that can be executed.
 It's like a single step in a larger process, where each task is part of a broader workflow or job.

 .. _threadglossary:

 **Thread:**
 -------------

 A thread is like a smaller part of a program that can run independently.
 It's like a worker in a factory who can do their job at the same time as other workers.
+Threads are commonly used for parallelism within a single node.

 .. _workerglossary:

 **Worker:**
 -------------

-A worker in Parsl is like an employee in the factory who does the actual work.
-Workers run on nodes and are responsible for executing the tasks assigned to them.
-Multiple workers can work on a single node, sharing the node’s resources to get the job done efficiently.
+A worker in Parsl is an independent process that runs on a node to execute tasks.
+Unlike threads, which share resources within a single process, workers operate as separate entities, each potentially handling different tasks on the same or different nodes.

 .. _workflowglossary:

 **Workflow:**
 ----------------

 A workflow is like a series of steps that you follow to complete a task.
-In Parsl, it's a way to describe how your apps should run and how they depend on each other.
-It's like a flowchart that shows you the order in which things need to happen.
+In Parsl, it's a way to describe how your apps should run and how they depend on each other, like a flowchart that shows you the order in which things need to happen.
+A workflow is typically expressed in a Parsl script, which is a Python program that leverages the Parsl library to orchestrate these tasks in a structured manner.